 The SDRP contributes to good design by offering practical advice which proponents can action.
-It provides a structured forum in which critical issues can be raised earlier in the development process, helping proponents to make well-informed decisions about the design development of proposals.
-It is highly valued by the Department’s Planning and Assessment Group and contributes to the coordination and streamlining of approval processes by providing confidence to the consent authority on the design quality of State Significant projects.
+It provides a structured forum in which critical issues can be raised early in the development process, helping proponents to make well-informed decisions about the design development of proposals.
+It is highly valued by the Department’s Planning and Assessment Group and contributes to the coordination and streamlining of approval processes by providing confidence to the consent authority and other decision makers on the design quality of projects.

 The SDRP was launched as a pilot program in April 2018 to test and demonstrate best practice design review.
 The pilot program responded to the identification of design review as a necessary process to support evaluation of the design quality of State Significant proposals by DPIE assessment teams.
 Over two years of operation as a pilot program, the SDRP provided advice on over 100 projects worth close to $9 billion.
 Projects include schools, hospitals, university research and teaching buildings, public institutions, student and affordable housing, concept plans for new precincts, sport facilities and private mixed-use developments.